 Changing fashions and techniques in striped fabric.

-The weaving of striped fabrics would for the novice seem to be quite straight forward, that by changing the colour of vertical (warp) threads you can achieve a striped cloth.
+The weaving of striped fabrics would for the novice seems to be quite straight forward, that by changing the colour of vertical (warp) threads you can achieve a striped cloth.

 Self –colour stripes with alternating structures are a furnishing fashion which appears in the late 18th Century and through the first quarter of the 19th Century.
 Damask stripes gave a good contrast in satin and sateen weaves with the matt weft effect of the sateen contrasting greatly with the smooth shiny satin of the warp.
 In the this period we can see the introduction of Taboret stripes in which a tabby weave(plain) is introduced as an alternative to the sateen to create more interest.
 This simple effect greatly increases the complicity of the structure.